 Contraception and pregnancy

 This drug may harm a baby developing in your womb.
-It is important not to become pregnant or father a child while you are having treatment with this drug and for at least 1 week afterwards.
+It is important not to become pregnant or get someone pregnant while you are having treatment with this drug and for at least 1 week afterwards.

 Talk to your doctor or nurse about effective contraception before starting treatment.
 Let them know straight away if you or your partner falls pregnant while having treatment.